Roads Less Traveled

 looked like a ballerina's leg.

-Because we were towing the trailer and we were 52 feet from end to
+towing the trailer and we were 52 feet from

-taking the really cool twisting road in from the east.
-So we didn't see
+really cool twisting road in from the east.
+So we didn't see the

-along the bike path that leads into the park.
-The road into the
+the bike path that leads into the park.
+The road into the main canyon

-main canyon is closed to motorized vehicles, and we thrilled to the
+is closed to motorized vehicles, and we thrilled to the mammoth cliffs

-mammoth cliffs on either side of us as we rode deep into the
+on either side of us as we rode deep into the canyon.

 There was an organized bike